sortofsleepy/ofxARKit/README.md

 All that you really need to worry about for the most part is the `ofApp` class in `src/Apps`

+# Contributing
+Feel free to make PR's! (especially now that my time to work on this will be severely limited for the next month and a half :/ )
+As long as it doesn't break anything I'll probably accept it.

 # Why openFrameworks?
 It provides a unified standard of code across a variety of different contexts.
 On top of being beginner friendly code, it'll make it possible to develop graphics and phone code seperately